 Judge of Freedoms and Detention (JLD): Conformity of deprivation of liberty

 Since the end of 2017, there have been cases of court hearings conducted by videoconference from the CRA of Toulouse, whereas this was already the case in other CRA.
-These have been denounced by NGOs on the ground that individuals are not provided with the minimum guarantees set out in the law, namely the accessibility of the hearing to the public.
+These have been denounced by NGOs on the ground that individuals are not provided with the minimum guarantees set out in the law, namely the fact that the hearing must be accessible to the public.
 Some other cases have been reported in 2019, e.g. in Hendaye.
 The use of videoconference has been further developed during the health crisis in the context of COVID-19.
-Many court hearings have been carried out via videoconferencing since March 2020, thus raising fears that it becomes a standard practice after health crisis.
-Concerns raised include the fact that it may render communication more difficult, especially in light of technical problems already reported in practice, and a risk of undermining the rights of the defense In Mesnil-Amelot near Paris, on the other hand, the JLD hearings take place in an annex of the Court (TGI) located in the CRA.
+Many court hearings have been carried out via videoconferencing since March 2020, thus raising fears that it becomes a standard practice after the health crisis.
+Concerns raised include the fact that it may render communication more difficult, especially in light of technical problems already reported in practice, and risk of undermining the rights of the defence.
+In Mesnil-Amelot near Paris, on the other hand, the JLD hearings take place in an annex of the Court (TGI) located in the CRA.
 Annexes of the competent courts are also established in Coquelles and Marseille for detention hearings.

 As regards detention in the context of the Border Procedure, the JLD is competent to rule on the extension of the stay of foreigners in the waiting zone beyond the initial 4 days.
 The stay cannot be extended by more than 8 days, renewable once.
 The JLD must rule “within twenty-four hours of submission of the case, or if necessary, within forty-eight hours of this, after a hearing with the interested party or their lawyer if they have one.”
-The administrative authority must make a request to the JLD to extend custody in the waiting zone and must explain the reasons for this (impossible to return the foreign national due to lack of identity documents, pending asylum application, etc.)
+The administrative authority must lodge a request with the JLD to extend custody in the waiting zone and must explain the reasons for this (impossible to return the foreign national due to lack of identity documents, pending asylum application, etc.).